me701/homework_gui_guessing_game/README.md

   2. At each turn, the user selects (a) which digit to guess and (b) the value of that digit.
 If the guess is right, the appropriate `X` is changed to the number.
-For example, if the second digit was guessed correctly to be 3, the displayed number should become `X3XX`.
+For example, if digit 0 was guessed correctly to be 3, the displayed number should become `3XXX`.

-  3. The user gets 10 (or some possibly definable) turns.
+  3. The user gets 10 (or some possibly definable number of) turns.
 The user should be told how many turns remain.

   4. If all four digits are guessed in 10 or fewer turns,